-Bring your artistic flair to the Certificate III in Bread Baking, the recognised qualification to become an Artisanal Baker or Bread Baker.
+Bring artistic flair to the Certificate III in Bread Baking, the recognised qualification to become an Artisanal Baker or Bread Baker.

 Whether they want to work in their own bakery or a franchise, students will learn what it takes to bake bread products in a commercial baking environment, gaining skills in baking basic breads, artisan baked goods, savoury, sweet, and specialty flour products.

-More than that, you’ll finish the course with the skills and knowledge to succeed in a retail bread baking environment, including food safety procedures and retail selling skills.
+More than that, learners will finish the course with the skills and knowledge to succeed in a retail bread baking environment, including food safety procedures, and retail selling skills.

 This course is delivered as an apprenticeship.

 Please note: the information on this page is relevant for 2022 enrolments.

 During COVID‐19 lockdown periods, this course will have the majority of the training delivered using online methods of teaching and communication while students engage from home with their trainers.
 Any required practical components of the course will be moved to a more appropriate time later in the year.